lucasjli/react_basic/README.md

 * You will also likely to want to install some extra dependencies using npm install command.
 Remember to include --save, so your package.json file is updated appropriately.
 * You will also benefit from installing the React developer tools extension in your web browser, which gives you some additional abilities to inspect elements with respect to the React framework.
 * Directory structure is really important.
 You need to create a components folder and css folder inside the src folder.
 All your JavaScript files should be in the components folder and CSS files in the css folder.

-### What to Submit and How
-All pertinent material you have developed for this assignment must be submitted electronically using Moodle and your COMPX575 repository.
-The submitted files must be sufficient to recreate your app by running npm install followed by npm start.
-Do not include your node_modules directory, as this is not needed to reconstitute your project using npm install.
-Moreover, it could contain binaries files specific to the computer platform you developed the assignment on that are incompatible with the computer system used to test your submitted assignment solution.
-You may choose between submitting a ZIP file.
-Marks will be deducted for submitted assignments that do meet these requirements.

-## Grading
-This task is worth as much as 5% of your final grade and is marked out of 5.
-* Display list of items - 1 mark
-* Processing form to add items - 1 mark
-* Delete items - 1 mark
-* Updte items - 1 mark
 * Appropriate folder structure - 1 mark

 ## Submission